 Nick is from Edinburgh and Ghazal is from Iran.
 When I told them about my documentary-style approach to wedding photography, they were completely on board!
 These two families were such a blast to capture on film.
 The venue, which I have worked at many times before, was nothing short of spectacular as always.

 Mansfiled Traquair has often been referred to as Edinburgh’s Sistine chapel and is a former Catholic Apostolic Church.
 The building features an outstanding mural scheme painted by Phoebe Anna Traquair between 1893 and 1901.
 And though the building has been renovated throughout the years, it was designed by Sir Robert Rowand Anderson in the late 1800s.

 Needless to say, the ceremony was gorgeous.
 Ghazal and her father appearing from behind the giant red doors at the beginning of the nave took everyone’s breath away—including Nick’s.
 The room was filled with so much love!

-Being the end of August, it was a bit chilly, so we didn’t spend too much time outside.
+Being late in the summer, it was a bit chilly, so we didn’t spend too much time outside.
 As soon as I took Nick and Ghazal outside for some post-ceremony portraits, Ghazal’s veil blew right over her face!
 But they weren’t too concerned—there was plenty of fun and warmth taking place inside!

 There was also a new take on the old Scottish tradition of sharing a dram of whisky from a quaich.
 Ghazal and Nick gave it a Persian twist and dipped their fingers into Honey instead.
-In a Persian wedding, many food items are sweet to represent the sweetness of the moment and wishes for a sweet life for both the bride and groom.
+In a Persian wedding, many food items are sweet to represent the sweetness of the moment.
+Also wishes for a sweet life for both the bride and groom.

 All in all, this was an absolutely incredible wedding to be a part of.
 I’d like to give a quick shout out to the wedding videographer Adam Troupe for his excellent work that day.